cmnd97/Moneyvate/README.md

 ![Screenshots](https://i.imgur.com/pa8CHUU.png)

+The server side of the app can be found here: https://github.com/cmnd97/Moneyvate_Server

 The app is currently a work in progress.
 As the name suggests, this app is supposed to work with money, in order to motivate users into completing their tasks.
 This feature will be powered by paypal and will be added later.